mvsde/mailbox/README.md

 # Optional alternative layout
 mailbox dev [layout]

-# Optional test data
+# Optional email data
-mailbox dev --test <test-data>
+mailbox dev --data <data-spec,...>
 ```

 The layout defaults to `default` (the `src/layouts/default.mjml` file).
-The Nunjucks context isn't populated with test data by default.
-You can specifiy test data with `--test default`.
+The Nunjucks context isn't populated with data by default.

+You can specifiy one or more data files with `--data file1,file2,...`.
+The list will always be prepended with the default data file.
+The files will be merged from right into left.

+**NOTE:** You don't need to specify the full path for data files.
+The file name without extension is sufficient.

 ## Test